hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

 4. Repeat steps 2 & 3 until the array has reached the correct length
 5. Return the 'row' array

+### Final Thoughts

+- Not a completely linear process
+- Move back and forth between the steps
+- Switch from implementation mode to abstract problem-solving mode when necessary
+- Don't try to problem solve at the code level

 You should now have a basic understanding of using a structured approach for solving programming problems.
 We recommend that you put this understanding into practice, and hone your problem-solving abilities, as you work through programming problems, for example the [Small Problems](https://launchschool.com/exercises) exercise sets which accompany this course.
 We'll return to PEDAC, and explore it in more depth, in a later course in the curriculum.

+20210822 20:46 Complete Assignment